InformaticFreak/discord-data-analyzer/README.md

 ## Important note

-Because your Discord data contains a lot of private information, you should **never upload or share your data** anywhere or with anyone!
+**Because your Discord data contains a lot of private information, you should NEVER UPLOAD OR SHARE YOUR DATA anywhere or with anyone!
-Instead, program your own application or download an open source one to analyze your data.
-So you can stay in control of it.
+Instead, write your own application or download a trusted open source one to review the code and analyze your data yourself, to stay in control of your data.**

 ## How to use the tool?